|Size||3.5-9 in (9-24 cm)|

 |Scientific name||Pyxicephalus adspersus, Lithobates catesbeiana|

-|Characteristics||Sturdy legs; moos like a cow.|
+|Characteristics||Sturdy legs; moos like a cow|

+Bullfrog is a collective term for frogs of completely different species.
+The best-known are the African bullfrog and the American bullfrog.
 This profile deals with those two species.
 Both are quite large, sturdy and heavy.
 Even though they look quite good-natured and relaxed, they are very aggressive – particularly when defending their territory of fighting for the love of some bullfrog lady.

 The African bullfrog eats everything that comes close to its mouth and can be swallowed.
 A hungry bullfrog once caused quite a stir at a zoo in Pretoria (South Africa): It hopped into the snake compound and devoured 17 (!) ring-necked spitting cobras.

 The sound of its calls is very deep and resembles the mooing of a cow.
 It uses the call to defend itself against enemies such as pelicans or nile monitors.

 How Far Can a Bullfrog Jump?

 For its size, the bullfrog is a real broad jump wonder.
 The eastern grey kangaroo still holds the record with a distance of 42.6 feet (13 meters) on shore.
 But it is much larger than the bullfrog.
 A broad jump over a distance of 7.15 feet (2.18 meters) is an incredible achievement for a small animal like a bullfrog.
 This is 10 times its own body length.
 Can you jump so far?

 Are There Any Animals That Don't Sleep?